Highlighting the team behind the Shinnecock Bay Hope Spot - a marine project working to restore an entire marine ecosystem

 Shinnecock Bay

-In the summer of 2024 I photographed a team of marine biologists who are working to restore the Shinnecock Bay marine ecosystem on Long Island, in New York.
+In the summer of 2024 I photographed an expedition of marine biologists who are working to restore the Shinnecock Bay marine ecosystem on Long Island, in New York.

 As a partnership with the Shinnecock Indian Nation, a team of marine biologists from Stony Brook University.
 Led by Dr.Ellen Pikitch and Christine Santora (pictured above), the project is supported by ‘Her Deepness’, Dr. Sylvia Earle, who came out for a special media event to unveil DataXplorer, a 12-foot, solar-powered unmanned vessel that glides silently across the water, collecting fragments of DNA left behind by marine life.